 The Basics of HIV Prevention

-- HIV is spread only in certain body fluids from a person who has HIV.
+- People can get or transmit HIV only through specific activities, such as through sex or injection drug use.
+HIV can be transmitted only in certain body fluids from a person who has HIV.
 These fluids are blood, semen, pre-seminal fluids, rectal fluids, vaginal fluids, and breast milk.

-- To reduce your risk of HIV infection, use condoms correctly every time you have sex.
+- To reduce your risk of HIV, use condoms correctly every time you have sex.
 Don’t inject drugs.
 If you do, use only sterile injection equipment and water and never share your equipment with others.

-- If you don’t have HIV but are at high risk of becoming infected with HIV, talk to your health care provider about pre-exposure prophylaxis (PrEP).
-PrEP involves taking a specific HIV medicine every day to reduce the risk of HIV infection.
+- If you don’t have HIV but are at risk of getting HIV, talk to your health care provider about pre-exposure prophylaxis (PrEP).
+PrEP involves taking a specific HIV medicine every day to reduce the risk of getting HIV through sex or injection drug use.

 How is HIV transmitted?

 The person-to-person spread of HIV is called HIV transmission.
-HIV is spread only in certain body fluids from a person who has HIV:
+People can get or transmit HIV only through specific activities, such as through sex or injection drug use.
+HIV can be transmitted only in certain body fluids from a person who has HIV:

 - Pre-seminal fluids